-11. Acknowledges the importance of the Agency's technical cooperation projects for assisting Member States in energy analysis and planning, and in establishing the infrastructure required for the safe, secure and efficient introduction and use of nuclear power, and encourages interested Member States to consider how they can further contribute in this field by enhancing the Agency's technical assistance to developing countries, and notes the importance of active stakeholder involvement in the development or expansion of nuclear power programmes;
+10. Acknowledges the importance of the Agency's technical cooperation projects for assisting Member States in energy analysis and planning, including to develop pathways towards net zero emissions through energy system modelling, and in establishing the infrastructure required for the safe, secure and efficient introduction and use of nuclear power, encourages interested Member States to consider how they can further contribute in this field by enhancing the Agency's technical assistance to developing countries, and highlights the importance of active and balanced stakeholder engagement in the development or expansion of nuclear power programmes;

-12. Encourages the Secretariat to continue to enhance interested Member States' understanding of funding requirements for nuclear power infrastructure and potential approaches to financing nuclear power programmes, including management of radioactive waste and spent fuel in a changing international financial landscape, and encourages interested Member States to work with the relevant financial institutions towards addressing financial issues related to the introduction of enhanced safety design and technologies for nuclear power;
+11. Encourages the Secretariat to continue to enhance interested Member States' understanding of funding requirements for nuclear power infrastructure and potential approaches to financing nuclear power programmes, including management of radioactive waste and spent fuel, and encourages interested Member States to work with the relevant financial institutions towards addressing financial issues related to the introduction of enhanced safety design and technologies for nuclear power;

-13. Encourages the Secretariat to analyse the technical and economic cost drivers for economic sustainability of nuclear power operation, especially with regard to decisions of Member States concerning the long-term operation of nuclear power plants, to determine the value of nuclear power in the energy mix considering environmental conditions;
+12. Encourages the Secretariat to analyse the technical and economic cost drivers for economic sustainability of nuclear power operation, especially with regard to decisions of Member States concerning the long-term operation of nuclear power plants, to determine the value of nuclear power in the energy mix considering environmental conditions and, inter alia, climate objectives;

-14. Stresses the importance, when planning, deploying, or decommissioning nuclear energy facilities, including nuclear power plants and related fuel cycle activities, of ensuring the highest standards of safety and emergency preparedness and response, security, non-proliferation, and environmental protection, of being informed of the best available technologies and practices, of continuously exchanging information on R&D addressing safety issues, of strengthening long-term research programmes to learn about severe accidents and related decommissioning activities, and of enabling continuous improvement in this regard, and values the role of the IAEA in fostering exchange of expertise and discussions within the international nuclear community on such issues;
+13. Stresses the importance, when planning, deploying, operating, or decommissioning nuclear energy facilities, including nuclear power plants and related fuel cycle activities, of ensuring the highest standards of safety and also ensuring emergency preparedness and response, security, non-proliferation, environmental protection, of being informed of the best available technologies and practices, of continuously exchanging information and research and development (R&D) to address safety issues, of strengthening long-term research programmes to learn about severe accidents and related decommissioning activities, and of enabling continuous improvement in this regard, and values the role of the IAEA in fostering exchange of expertise and discussions within the international nuclear community on such issues;

-15. Welcomes the continuation of the IAEA Peaceful Uses Initiative and all contributions announced by Member States or regional groups of States, and encourages Member States and groups of States, in a position to do so, to contribute, including with 'in-kind' contributions; and
+14. Welcomes the continuation of the IAEA Peaceful Uses Initiative and all contributions announced by Member States or regional groups of States, and encourages Member States and groups of States, in a position to do so, to contribute, including with in-kind contributions;